Introduction

 Main readings

-- Shimer (2005) – This paper shows that the textbook matching model of the labor market cannot generate realistic fluctuations in unemployment and vacancies because bargained wages are too flexible.
+• Shimer (2005) – This paper shows that the canonical matching model of the labor market (the DMP model) cannot generate realistic fluctuations in unemployment and vacancies.
+This anomaly of the DMP model is known as the Shimer puzzle.
+The reason behind the Shimer puzzle is that the wage bargaining protocol assumed in the DMP model—Nash bargaining—produces wages that are too flexible.

-- Hall (2005) – This paper shows that a matching model with fixed wages can generate large fluctuations in unemployment and vacancies—larger in fact that the fluctuations observed in the United States.
+• Hall (2005) – This paper shows that a matching model with fixed real wages generates large fluctuations in unemployment and vacancies—larger in fact that the fluctuations observed in the United States.
+Hence fixed real wages solve the Shimer puzzle.

 Additional readings

-- Hall and Milgrom (2008) – This paper proposes a form of wage bargaining that produces somewhat-rigid wages.
-With such bargaining protocol, the matching model generates realistic fluctuations in unemployment and vacancies.
+• Hall and Milgrom (2008) – This paper proposes a form of wage bargaining that produces somewhat-rigid wages.
+With such wage rigidity, the matching model generates realistic fluctuations in unemployment and vacancies.

 Practice material